chrisbenevich/skye-glitch-RAG-tutorial/Readme.md

 Next, set up a pipeline to load Markdown files, fix SSL issues, download necessary NLTK data, split the text into manageable chunks, and generate embeddings using a specified model:

-* DirectoryLoader: This line initializes a DirectoryLoader to load markdown files from the specified directory (./ce311k/notebooks/lectures/).
-It uses a glob pattern to match files ending with _solutions.md, shows progress during loading, uses UnstructuredMarkdownLoader to process the files, and does not load hidden files.
+* Initialize a DirectoryLoader to load markdown files from the specified directory (./ce311k/notebooks/lectures/).
+The DirectoryLoader uses a glob pattern to match files ending with _solutions.md, shows progress during loading, uses UnstructuredMarkdownLoader to process the files, and does not load hidden files.
-* SSL Certificate Fix: This block of code fixes an SSL certificate verification error by changing the default HTTPS context.
+* The next line of code fixes an SSL certificate verification error by changing the default HTTPS context.

 ```bash
     # RAG